danielfischeroctopus/docs/docs/how-to/usu a variable to define a package feed.md

 ![Defining the feed value as a variable on the package step](process.JPG)

 In my second screenshot, you can see the placeholder variable I have created which is unscoped.
-This allows Octopus to use the #{Feed.Name} Variable at the time the release is created and apply the correct value when you deploy.
+This allows Octopus to use the #{Feed.Variable} Variable at the time the release is created and apply the correct value when you deploy.

 ![Defining a unscoped placeholder variable in the project variables with out a scope](variable.JPG)